hapax/hapax.github.io/assets/simple-physics.md

 where $k_B$ is the Boltzmann constant.
 This is called the *equipartition theorem*.
-It tells us what temperature really is!
+It tells us what temperature really is: energy per particle!
-It is energy per particle.

 (a) Show that if the particles have mass $m$, the average speed is